charlesetc/bourbon-vanilla/readme.md

 Ever want to write vanilla JS but miss JSX?
 Today is your day!
 Bourbon Vanilla lets you create DOM elements with JSX.
-No reactivity, no magic: the rest is up to you.
+No reactivity, no magic: that part is up to you 🔮

 ## Example